nicolgit/demo-xamarin-pebblesport/README.md

 #Demo Xamarin PebbleSport integration app
-If you are looking for a xamarin Android sample that show how to manage the Pebble Sport app from a Xamarin Project, This repository is for you:-)
+If you are looking for a xamarin Android sample that shows how to manage the Pebble Sport app from a Xamarin Project, This repository is for you:-)

 Because I haven't found out there any sample that shows to use Pebble SDK from Xamarin, I decided to write this one.